 Crispy, golden brown, and with a taste of heaven!
 Who doesn’t get excited at the sight and smell (or even mention) of a Peking duck?
 Cooked properly and with the right ingredients, it can be mouthwateringly good.

-And when it’s expertly prepared with all the right ingredients, the moist, tender meat of the deeply flavored meat would crackle and crunch in your mouth, leaving your taste buds with an unforgettable sweet sensation.
-For some great ways to serve your duck see here from one of my favorite restaurants Chilli House who do great delivery.
+And when it’s expertly prepared with all the right ingredients, the moist, tender meat of the deeply flavoured meat would crackle and crunch in your mouth, leaving your taste buds with an unforgettable sweet sensation.
+For some great ways to serve your duck see here from one of my favourite restaurants Chilli House who do great delivery.

 The first order of business in preparing a Peking duck is to get the right duck for this treat.
 All ducks are not equal.
 Naturally, with its small stature, rich taste and low fat, using a Pekin breed is the ultimate choice for this mouthwatering meal.
 It has to be fresh, and never pre-cooked or pre-heated.

 And to enjoy the full delight of the delicacy after it’s cooked, make sure it’s served hot, fresh and crusty straight from the oven.
 So it’s better to make reservations early to get the highest quality taste of a Peking duck, prepared with the best culinary skill, experience, care and precision.

 To prepare a Peking duck special, you’ll need to assemble these 5 components of the recipe.

 Now’s the time to expertly put these ingredients together into a yummy treat!